1. basic issues

 C.1 Press / Media / News: To show different opinions and views in a better way, it could be useful, that this 3‑groups‑co‑determination is not used for all big media-companies.
 If there is to be such an exception (as a voluntary alternative), then it must have roughly the following limitations to prevent a concentration of power to a few people:

-- The company must be a cooperative, that is every member has the same amount of votes.
+- The company must be a cooperative, that is every cooperative member has the same amount of votes.
 So a member with a bigger financial stake does not have more votes.
-(In addition: For cooperatives in other fields of company activity still only the 3‑groups‑co‑determination is used.)
+(For cooperatives in other fields of company activity this exception to the 3‑groups‑co‑determination does not exist.)

 -

-A big company must have more than 100,000 members.
+A big company must have more than 100,000 cooperative members.
 Or in more detail:

 C.2 direct + indirect votings with the 3‑groups‑co‑determination: In some companies there can be the wish, not to decide in the representative SB for some votings, but instead choose a direct-democratic way.
 Possibilities for this: